-\subsection{Gaussian Sampling}
+\section{Gaussian Sampling}

-Our interest in the fermion spectra is mainly in the normal state.
-Instead of the expensive Monte Carlo simulations in Section~\ref{sec:MCfermion}, this section discusses a simpler Gaussian approximation for the fluctuations of $B_\vi$, which we can expect to be a reasonable approximation in the high temperature phase.
-The Gaussian approximation is equivalent to approximating the energy by $\mathcal{E}_2$ in Eq.~(\ref{Eq:quadraticB}), and suppressing the gauge fields by setting $\kappa=\infty$.
-The advantage of Gaussian sampling is that its rapid numerical averaging allows us to apply a uniform electromagnetic field in the large system sizes needed to study quantum oscillations, as we will see in Section~\ref{sec:QO}.
-Care must be taken in applying the Gaussian approximation to the physical system: in particular, we should view the $T$-dependence of the physical quantities as arising not only from the explicit $T$ in Eq.~(\ref{eq:Z20}), but also from a $T$-dependent renormalization of the `mass' $r$ from all the non-Gaussian terms.
+Our interest in the fermion spectra is primarily in the normal state.
+Instead of the expensive Monte Carlo simulations in the main article, this supplement discusses a simpler gaussian approximation for the fluctuations of $B_\vi$, which we can expect to be a reasonable approximation in the high-temperature phase.
+The gaussian approximation is equivalent to approximating the energy by $\mathcal{E}_2$ in Eq.~(\ref{Eq:quadraticB}), and suppressing the gauge fields by setting $\kappa=\infty$.
+Given that pseudogap Fermi surfaces without thermal fluctuations enclose an area $\frac{p}{8}$ where $p$ is generally expected to be small within the pseudogap phase, a calculation of quantum oscillations requires a system size on the order of a hundred lattice sites for each value of magnetic field and is less practical to study within the fully interacting theory.
+However, as we will see in Section~\ref{sec:QO}, we can compute quantum oscillations in the presence of thermal fluctuations with qualitatively similar spectral functions within the gaussian theory.
+Care must be taken in applying the gaussian approximation to the physical system: in particular, we should view the $T$-dependence of the physical quantities as arising not only from the explicit $T$ present in the partition function defined in Eq.~(\ref{Eq:quadraticB}), but also from a $T$-dependent renormalization of the `mass' $r$ from all the non-gaussian terms.

-We perform the sampling over $B_{\bm{k}}$ in momentum space and compute the real space electronic spectral function using the mean-field Hamiltonian of Eqs.~(\ref{eq:fermionhop}),~(\ref{Top2layers_Hamiltonian}), and ~(\ref{Yukawa}).
+We perform the sampling over the fields $B_{\bm{k}}$ in the momentum space and compute the real space electronic spectral function using the mean-field Hamiltonian of Eqs.~(\ref{eq:fermionhop}),~(\ref{Top2layers_Hamiltonian}), and ~(\ref{Yukawa}).
 As in \cite{Christos24}, we set $g_1=0$, $g_2=1$, and use the same hopping parameters as \cite{Mascot22}, such that the electrons are at filling $1+p$ with a hole-doping $p=0.2$ when $B=0$.
-We take $\phi=0.36$ for the value of the boson coupling in the first two layers in Eq.~(\ref{Top2layers_Hamiltonian}), a spin liquid hopping $J=0.2/\sqrt{2}$ and set the boson hopping $w={J}/{2}$.
-The resulting momentum space spectral functions computed after averaging over 100 samples of $B$ are shown in Fig.~\ref{fig:GaussianBosons_r}(a-c) for varying values of boson chemical potential $r$ relative to hopping $w$.
-In general, we choose a small $r$ (and correspondingly a small temperature $T$) such that the correlation length will be large within the Gaussian theory.
+We take a value $\phi=0.36$ for the boson coupling in the first two layers in Eq.~(\ref{Top2layers_Hamiltonian}), a spin liquid hopping $J=0.2/\sqrt{2}$ and set the boson hopping to $w={J}/{2}$.
+The resulting momentum space spectral functions computed after averaging over 100 samples of $B$ are shown in Fig.~\ref{fig:GaussianBosons_r}(a-c) for different values of the boson chemical potential $r$ relative to hopping $w$.
+In general, we choose a small $r$ (and correspondingly a low temperature $T$) such that the correlation length will be large within the gaussian theory.